Average price of gas jumps 6 cents per gallon to $3.31 - NewsBreak

 That’s $1.07 more than a year ago.

-Industry analyst Trilby Lundberg of the Lundberg Survey said Sunday the rise comes as the cost of crude oil increases and demand goes up in Europe, where refineries are switching from burning gas to oil-based fuels.Halloween Safety Tips and City of San Angelo’s Halloween themed events
+Industry analyst Trilby Lundberg of the Lundberg Survey said Sunday the rise comes as the cost of crude oil increases and demand goes up in Europe, where refineries are switching from burning gas to oil-based fuels.Fauci says it’s safe to trick-or-treat outdoors this year, especially for those who are vaccinated

 Nationwide, the highest average price for regular-grade gas is in the San Francisco Bay Area, at $4.55 per gallon.
 The lowest average is in Houston, at $2.77 per gallon.